meyfa/ka-mensa-api/README.md

 To start the server, run `npm start`.
 It will immediately fetch the most recent set of plans, then listen for API requests.
 Plan polling will continue indefinitely with the interval set in `config.ts`.

+Note that `npm start` is shortcut for `npm run build` followed by `npm run production`, where the former compiles the TypeScript code and the latter executes it.
+To start the server without compiling again, use `npm run production` only.

 ## Setup with Docker